-Rationale for recommendation on overall program: Population objectives have been achieved, and progress towards harvest objectives has occurred..
-The program was modified during the February 2014 Board of Game meeting by eliminating the public bear control program due to insufficient bear removal; providing an option for department bear control; continuing public wolf control; establishing population criteria of 2.0 moose/mi within the BCFA; establishing harvest criteria of 180 moose from within the WCFA; and evaluating harvest from within the WCFA.
+Rationale for recommendation on overall program: Population objectives have been achieved, and progress towards harvest objectives has occurred.
+The program was modified during the February 2014 Board of Game meeting by eliminating the public bear control program due to insufficient bear removal; providing an option for department bear control; continuing public wolf control; establishing population criteria of 2.0 moose/mi2 within the BCFA; establishing harvest criteria of 180 moose from within the WCFA; and evaluating harvest from within the WCFA.
+This predation control program expires June 30, 2020 and will be reevaluated at the Region III Board of Game meeting in February, 2020.